PierreYvesO/UnicornDestroy/README.md

 Works on Windows

-Should have no issue on Linux and OSX
+Not fully tested on Linux and OSX

 ## How to play
 from command line execute Map.py